 Because specialty coffee (specialty) often has a rich, diversified flavor, this information is frequently printed on the box.
 However, it should be noted that each person’s ability to smell scent differs, therefore this data is also relative.
 To get the most realistic scent, you should smell it immediately.

-Drift Away’s Kenya Seeds, for example, feature notes of grapefruit, jasmine, juicy, and peach.
+For example, drift Away’s Kenya Seeds feature grapefruit, jasmine, juicy, and peach notes.

 Arabica and Robusta are the two main varieties of coffee.
 Most users are already aware of the names of these two categories.
 Arabica is typically less bitter and sour than Robusta.
-Arabica has a more varied and complex flavor profile than Robusta.
+Arabica coffee has a more varied and complex flavor profile than Robusta coffee.

 Also included are more specific kinds such as Typica, Bourbon, Catuai, and Pacamara.